MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 ![Screenshot of dial scope include and exclude options](media/auto-attendant-dial-scope.png)

 The *dial scope* defines which users are available in the directory when a caller uses dial-by-name or dial-by-extension.
-The default of **All online users** includes all users in your organization that are Online users with a Phone System license or hosted on-premises using Skype for Business Server.
+The default of **All online users** includes all users in your organization that are Online users or hosted on-premises using Skype for Business Server.

 You can include or exclude specific users by selecting **Custom user group** under **Include** or **Exclude** and choosing one or more Microsoft 365 groups, distribution lists, or security groups.
 For example, you might want to exclude executives in your organization from the dialing directory.
 (If a user is in both lists, they will be excluded from the directory.)